Jheronymus/on-q/readme.md

 - Configure your mhub server to route messages you want to cue to the input node for On-Q.
 - Configure your mhub server to route messages from the output node for On-Q to the destinations you desire.

+As an alternative for setting up the configuration from the user interface, you can also modify the config.js file *before* launching the application for the first time.

 ## Example mhub configuration

 Example for use in [FIRST LEGO League National Finals](https://github.com/FirstLegoLeague/General-IT/wiki/Scenarios#national-finals)